 As for physics, I took 2 complete years of Physic’s major curriculum in college and have helped others understand it since Jr. High.
 I took two years of physics in high school, including AP Physics where I scored a 5 on the AP test.
+I also scored 780/800 on the SAT II Physics test.
 While I was never paid to tutor in physics before, I did spend many hours in study groups and individually giving help to others struggling to understand the problems.
-Physics has been my biggest talent in life thus far...for some reason it just came easily to me (unlike most other things, as we all know!).
+In all humility, physics has been my biggest academic talent...unlike many other things, haha!

-I also did well in MATH (having completed two years of college-level math courses, including Multivariable Calculus and Linear Algebra) and am confident that I can tutor a variety of high school math subjects.
+I also did well in MATH (having completed two years of college-level math courses, including Multivariable Calculus and Linear Algebra) and am confident that I can tutor a variety of intermediate school & high school math subjects.

-In terms of standardized testing, I never took the ACT, but I did take the SAT I and II, and scored very well (over 99%).
+In terms of standardized testing, I never took the ACT, but I did take the SAT I and II, and scored very well (over 99th percentile).
 I attended a Princeton Review SAT seminar and can help other students succeed in that regard.
-I have a particularly strong command of grammar and vocabulary, as well as solid writing skills, so I can help with general
+I have a strong command of grammar and vocabulary, as well as solid writing skills, so I can help with general writing and verbal tests.

 SAT I: 1560/1600 (Math=770, Verbal=790)